-Here’s a fun (and easy) IKEA hack – Turn a Knagglig wooden box into an adorable stable for toy horses!
+Here’s a fun (and easy) IKEA hack – Turn a wood crate into an adorable stable for toy horses!

 A couple weeks ago we went to IKEA in search of toy organization and furniture for our game room.
 I didn’t buy any furniture (yet!) but while I was there I picked up a few organization items including these Knagglig wooden boxes.
 These are pine crates that come in two sizes – a large one for $9.99 and a small one for $4.99.
 You have to assemble them, of course, but they are sturdy and they stack together, and they just have lots of potential!